AlineQuadros/blog/_posts/2019-01-26-network-analysis-bacterial-communities.md

             defaultedgetype = "undirected", output = "_your_filename.gexf")
 ```

 That's it!
-Once you import you *"gfx."* file into Gephi
+Once you import you *"gefx."* file into Gephi you'll have full control over t.
+Gephi lets you change the colors, edge thickness, and node sizes based on attributes (like the ones you exported from R), or based on network metricks such as `degree` and `betweenness`.